Your jazz guide customizes the best itinerary for each given night, based on the most talented players in Harlem’s most exciting clubs.

-All cover charges are included in the tour price.
+- All cover charges included in tour price

-Beverages are not included in the tour price, but there will be opportunities to drink during this tour when we stop in each of the jazz joints.
+Beverages are not included in the tour price, but there are opportunities to drink during this music tour of Greenwich Village when we stop in each of the jazz joints.
 (Tipping advice: One dollar per drink is considered a good gratuity).

-Meals are hard to come by in current Village jazz clubs, so we recommend that guests eat something before the start of their tour.
+Meals are hard to come by in current Village jazz clubs, so we recommend you eat something before the start of the tour.

-You may wish to bring some extra dollars to tip musicians, guide and servers.
-There may also be opportunities to purchase autographed CD’s from the musicians we meet.
+You may wish to bring some extra dollars to tip musicians, guide, and servers.
+There may also be opportunities to purchase autographed CD’ from the musicians we meet.
 These would not be included in the tour price.